(Disponible en français)

 Complete this form if you indicated in Part 3 of the form that you have been ordered to do work related to one or more elevators in the residential complex, and the work has not been completed.
 You must complete this form even if the compliance period for doing the work has not yet passed.

-Complete this form to provide the LTB with the information required to process your application.
-Your application will not be accepted if you do not pay the application fee at the time you file the application.
+If you are filing by mail or courier, complete this form to provide the LTB with the information required to process your application.
+Your application will not be accepted if you do not pay the application fee at the time of filing.
 If you owe money to the LTB as a result of failing to pay a fee or any fine or costs set out in an order, your application may be refused or discontinued.

 Shade the appropriate box to show whether you are paying by money order, certified cheque, Visa or MasterCard.
 If you are filing by mail or courier, you can pay by credit card by completing the Credit Card Payment Form and submitting it with your application.
 You cannot pay by cash or debit card if you are filing your application by mail or courier.